magickw/ShopSmart/PriceScan.md

 ## Deployment Strategy

-The application is configured for deployment on Replit with:
+The application is configured for deployment with:

 1. **Build Process**:
    - Frontend: Vite build process